Squeezing: from numerical to conceptual problems: The Fundamental Aspects in Little

 If the squeezing of the wave packets in $L^2(\mathbb{R}^n)$ defined by $\psi(x) = (\sqrt{\lambda})^{-n} \psi\left(\frac{x}{\lambda}\right)$ (in the lowest dimensions $n = 1, 2, 3)$ with $\vert\lambda\vert <1$ could be achieved as a unitary evolution operation, it would imply that no fundamental limits exist to the possibility of shrinking the particle in an arbitrarily small interval (surface, or volume).
-Some authors believe that such localization must fail at extremely small scale "below Planck distance".
-However, in many fundamental discussions, the "Planck distance" is used as a magic spell which permits one to formulate almost any hypothesis almost free of any consistency conditions.
-Yet, if one believes that QM is a linear theory, then even the most "concentrated" wave packets are just the linear combinations of the extended ones.
-So, the impossibility of an arbitrarily exact localization of microparticles (beyond or below some special limits) can hardly be defended.
-The theories of non commutative geometry in which the space coordinates fulfill $[x,y]=\sigma\neq0$ as a fundamental identity, could neither be constructed; it is enough to note that than the simultaneous squeezing transformation $x\rightarrow\nu x$ and $y\rightarrow\nu y$ where $\nu\neq0$ (except of some nonlinear version of QM) would ruin the non-commutative law.
+Some authors believe that such localization must fail at extremely small scale `below Planck distance'.
+It is indeed difficult to dismiss {\em a priori} the doubts.
+However, in many fundamental discussions, the {\em Planck distance} is used as a magic spell which permits one to formulate almost any hypothesis free of consistency conditions.
+Yet, if one truly believes that QM is a linear theory, then even the most concentrated wave packets are just the linear combinations of the extended ones.
+So, the hypothesis about the new microparticle physics, below some exceptional limits, can hardly be defended without modifying everything.
+In particular, the theories of {\em non commutative geometry} in which the space coordinates fulfill $[x,y]=\sigma\neq0$ as a fundamental identity, could not be constructed.
+It is enough to note that then the simultaneous squeezing transformation $x\rightarrow\nu x$ and $y\rightarrow\nu y$ where $\nu\neq0$ would ruin the non-commutative law.